The Illusion of AI Expertise Under Uncertainty: Navigating Elusive Ground Truth via a Probabilistic Paradigm: Conclusion and Recommendations

 \section{Conclusion and Recommendations}

-Large models today can analyze a wide variety of information from X-rays, CT Scans to Ultrasounds \cite{info:doi/10.2196/59505}, with models seemingly capable of achieving expert level performance \cite{Singhal2025-wx, Lee2025-yl, Tiu2022}.
+Large models today are seemingly capable of achieving expert level performance \cite{Singhal2025-wx, Lee2025-yl, Tiu2022}.
 While typical metrics superficially might support such findings, a deeper analysis including establishing causation is often required for experiments and corresponding conclusions to be intrinsically valid and minimize the effect of confounders \cite{elangovan-etal-2024-principles, elangovan-etal-2021-memorization,Wortman1983-qg, Degtiar2023-rz}.

-In this paper, we demonstrated through \textbf{(a)} the probabilistic paradigm of expected accuracy and F1, \textbf{(b)} simulations, and \textbf{(c)} empirically on real world datasets, how absolute performance numbers can be deceptively low for human experts (as well as for any expert AI or algorithmic system) as a consequence of high variation in ground truth answers.
-On the flip side, relative metrics comparisons may suggest that a LLM, or any system for that matter, has similar or better than expert performance as seen in areas ranging from radiology \cite{Tiu2022, Lee2025-yl} to where clinicians prefer AI-generated content over that of their peers \cite{Van_Veen2024-tu, Jo2024-ow}, but these numbers need not reflect true superior performance.
-This relative superior performance may be a mirage and tends to be more likely when absolute metrics fail to exceed a rule of thumb threshold of 80\%.
-Specifically, taking the example of binary classification, a random labeller has a $p_r =0.5$ of selecting the right label, and given a sample size of $N=30$, the probability of achieving an 80\% accuracy or more through chance alone is 2\%, suggesting that scores below this level are increasingly susceptible to capability misinterpretation.
+In this paper, we demonstrated through \textbf{(a)} the probabilistic paradigm of expected accuracy and F1, \textbf{(b)} simulations, and \textbf{(c)} empirically on 6 real world datasets and 9 models on the impact of uncertainty associated with ground truth labels.
+In summary, we demonstrate 2 characteristics \textbf{(1)} that absolute performance numbers can be deceptively low for any type of expert (human or AI models) as a consequence of high variation in ground truth answers.
+As a consequence, \textbf{(2)} at high \textbf{un}certainty, comparisons between systems tend to be unreliable and may indicate that a weak system has similar or better than expert performance in areas including radiology \cite{Tiu2022, Lee2025-yl}, where famously scientists predicted in 2016 that radiologists would be replaced by deep neural networks \cite{Torres2020-xx}, but such conclusions of superior performance may be clouded by many confounders, including ground truth uncertainty.
+Relative superior performance may be a mirage especially when absolute expert scores are not very high, e.g., in the case of binary classification less than 80\% may not be reliable as we demonstrated probabilistically and empirically.

 To that effect, we make the following recommendations for assessing the \textul{quality of evidence} presented to support the capability of any system, taking into account the fact that collecting multiple ground truth opinions can be expensive and time consuming.